-At sea, rumors were circulating aboard ship that someone was smuggled aboard.
-The story came out in the ship’s bi-weekly newspaper, The Old Fall River Line, also known as the Straight Dope:
+At sea aboard the USS Fall River (CA-131), 2 Feb 1946 – On January 31, the USS Fall River departed Hampton Roads, Virginia for its new assignment with the Pacific Fleet.
+Rumors were circulating aboard ship that a new crewmember had been smuggled aboard.
+The full story came out in the ship’s bi-weekly newspaper, The Old Fall River Line, also known as the Straight Dope:

 At sea, 2 Feb 1946 – The Fall River crew increased by one.
 Since the new crew member was smuggled aboard, the ship’s log fails to report which port, let alone date, the crew member came aboard.

 However, now it can be told.
 The “Straight Dope” on how our ship’s new member came aboard for duty.
 Through a man’s desire for companionship and his love of animals, the Fall River had her crew increased by one: a dog we’ll call “Guns.”

 One night in January 1946, while visiting friends in Newport News, Gunner’s Mate Welsh of the Seventh Division was completely carried away by a small bundle of fur behind two large brown eyes.
 Nothing would do but sole possession.
 After much bickering, Welsh drove a bargain, and the dog was his.